deepakchaudhary7/ISL-Scrapper/README.md

 # ISL-Scrapper
-Flask based Application which scraps data from www.indiansuperleague.com and give back automatic downloaded response in form of .CSV file.
+Flask based Application which scraps data from www.indiansuperleague.com and www.i-league.org and give back automatic downloaded response in form of .CSV file.